QuantEcon/lecture-stats/lectures/bayes_nonconj.md

 Then  we  can't compute posteriors analytically.

-Instead,  we use computational tools to approximate the posterior distribution for a set of alternative prior distributions using both `Pyro` and `Numpyro` packages in Python.
+Instead,  we use computational tools to approximate the posterior distribution for a set of alternative prior distributions using `numpyro`.

 We first use the **Markov Chain Monte Carlo** (MCMC) algorithm .

 We implement the NUTS sampler to sample from the posterior.

 In that way we construct a sampling distribution that approximates the posterior.

 After doing that we deply another procedure called  **Variational Inference** (VI).

-In particular, we implement Stochastic Variational Inference (SVI) machinery in both `Pyro` and `Numpyro`.
+In particular, we implement Stochastic Variational Inference (SVI) machinery.

 The MCMC algorithm  supposedly generates a more accurate approximation since in principle it directly samples from the posterior distribution.